 Emanuel County Nursing Home is located in Swainsboro, Georgia.
-Sporting an overall grade of B+, this looks like a strong nursing home.
-We were so impressed with this facility that we ranked it in the top third of all facilities in the nation.
-The best part of this nursing home's impressive report card was its inspection score.
-Inspection grades are discussed in the next paragraph
+Sporting an overall grade of A, this is without a doubt an elite nursing home.
+We were so impressed with this facility that we ranked it in the top fifth of all facilities in the country.
+One of the major highlights of this facility's exemplary profile is its long-term care score.
+Long-term care grades are discussed in the next paragraph.

 Emanuel County Nursing Home

 Get pricing and details on Swainsboro senior living options.Get Pricing

 - Accepts Medicare 1

 - No CCRC